pulse-browser/gluon/docs/content/reference/config.md

 ## updateHostname

 The host of the update server for updating.
-This is configured as part of the build command
+This is configured as part of the build command.

 ```json
 {